 If you’ve already mastered the blooming step and the pouring motion, then there’s one last major variable to experiment with: the type of bean.

 You can make pour-over coffee using any variety of bean, though some flavors will come across better than others.
 To help you decide, we’ve picked out the best beans while specifically considering pour-over brewing.
 Take a look at our top picks and find the perfect bean for your taste.

 NOTE: We’re reviewing all of these coffees as whole beans, ground to the right coarseness for pour-over.
 This is because it’s especially important to ensure maximal freshness.
 Make sure to buy your coffee as whole beans and then grind to a medium-fine coarseness.

-Our top pick is Lifeboost’s Medium Roast, a clean, complex coffee that lends itself especially well to pour-overs.
+Our second favorite is Lifeboost’s Medium Roast, a clean, complex coffee that lends itself especially well to pour-overs.
 This coffee is Organic, Fair Trade, and low-acid.
 Best of all, it’s medium-roasted to perfection.

 Of course, many third-wave coffee lovers swear by lighter roasts – these tend to be forward with their grapefruit and other fruity notes.
 But in a similar pattern, darker roasts tend to be much more oily– which adds a huge boost to pour-over.

 There’s nothing better than letting the first pour wash over your grounds and then seeing delicious oils spill out of the beans.
 With the pour-over method, you’ll get all of the flavor out of the oils – but leave the calories and cholesterol behind.
 The paper filter absorbs the oil, leaving you with a clean, clear cup of coffee.